Completing Networks by Learning Local Connection Patterns: Experiments

 \subsubsection{Preferential Attachment}

 Preferential Attachment(PA) is a common baseline in link prediction task.
-In this model we calculate the score of one node pair, and then we normalize that score to get the probability these two nodes connect.
-The score of one node pair can be calculate as eq \ref{eq:eq4} and eq:\ref{eq:eq5}.
+In this model we calculate the score of one node pair, and then we normalize that score to get the probability of the connection.
+The score of one node pair can be calculated as following equations:

-Where $D(x)$ means the degree of node x and $P_{x,y}$ means the probability that node $x$ and node $y$ connect.
+where $D(x)$ means the degree of node $x$ and $P_{i,j}$ means the probability that node $i$ and node $j$ are connected.

-In PA model for network completion task, for the reason that one node and its corresponding edges are totally missing, then its impossible to calculate the score of one observed node and unobserved node because the degree of the unobserved node is 0.
-So we extend the PA model for the completion problem: we only use the degree of the observed node as the score.
-This is also reasonable because it means that if one observed node has more neighbors, the unobserved will be more likely to link to it.
+We extend the PA model for the network completion problem: if the node pair contains one unobserved node, we only use the degree of the observed nodes as the score (by setting the degree of unobserved node as 1) because the degree of the unobserved node is unavailable.
+It is reasonable since the unobserved will be more likely to link with the observed node which has more neighbors.